 Visitors to the Atacama Desert can decide just how serious they want to be in their exploration of the night sky.
 On one level, small group tours are taken to the Elqui Valley, where visitors can learn about the basics of astronomy over blankets, warm soup and hot bread (desert nights do get quite chilly), before getting their chance to enjoy the night sky through scientific telescopes.
 Other private tours have a distinct educational element, with slideshows and tips on identification of the different stars and planets.

-For those wanting to experience the biggest, most powerful telescopes, a new visitor facility has opened in 2016 at ALMA, the Atacama Large Millimeter/submillimeter Array.
+For those wanting to experience the biggest, most powerful telescopes, there is a visitor facility at ALMA, the Atacama Large Millimeter/submillimeter Array.
 The ALMA observatory has developed the capability of seeing stars billions of light years away; you’re effectively looking at objects as they were at a time not that long after the birth of the universe.
 The main telescopes (or antennae to be precise) are at 5,000 metres above sea level, but thankfully visitors don’t need to reach those oxygen-sapping altitudes to enjoy the views.
 Instead the visitor facility is at a more comfortable 2,900 metres.
 As well as a purpose-built visitor centre, guests are able to see the control room and laboratories in action.
 While most of us consider stargazing a nighttime activity thanks to our familiarity with optical telescopes, here the mechanics of radio telescopes mean that darkness is not an issue; as a result tours usually take place in the bright morning sun.
 ALMA arrange transport for guests between the nearby town of San Pedro de Atacama and the visitor centre, and guests are not allowed to make their own way up to the centre.

-Sunvil Traveller can arrange tailor-made itineraries to northern Chile, including stargazing tours.
+Sunvil can arrange tailor-made itineraries to northern Chile, including stargazing tours.
 There’s also a 5-night Stargazing in Chile itinerary.